 Opinion: I can’t tell you how many times I’ve heard people say to me or comment in my presence about what they “think” it takes to become a Navy SEAL or Green Beret.
 Most often, these people are unaware of my profession and it is always with a sense of amusement that I hear their perceptions.
-Now, the vast majority of these people never were Navy SEALs or Green Berets which makes it always more amusing.
+Now, the vast majority of these people never were Navy SEALs or Green Beret which makes it always more amusing.

-The way some people think a SEAL would have swim underwater across the width of San Diego while towing a boat anchor for a battleship while Green Berets have to bench press small Toyota pickups while running 10-20 miles at a pace that would make an Ethiopian marathon runner green with envy.
+The way some people think a SEAL would have swim underwater across the width of San Diego while towing a boat anchor for a battleship while Green Beret have to bench press small Toyota pickups while running 10-20 miles at a pace that would make an Ethiopian marathon runner green with envy.

 The truth is actually none of the above.
 If that was the case I don’t think anyone in my class would have been there when the smoke cleared and we walked across the stage in the JFK Auditorium to graduate the SFQC.